GreyKeenan/dukesup/index.md

 You can only do this if it leaves a valid arrangement of runs and sets behind.
 Remember that runs/sets must be in a valid arrangement *before* you discard, as well.
-	> This is a valuable tool for defensive play, but you are losing a point each time you use it.
+	> This is a valuable tool for defensive play, but you are losing a point each time you do it.

 Once you discard, your turn is over.
 The other player may draw to start their turn.